WPCD-Workflows/documentation/source/old/itm/public/xml/itm_subversion.rst

 Introduction
 ------------

-The ITM-TF uses the Gforge system as its Collaborative Development Environment (CDE).
+The EU-IM-TF uses the Gforge system as its Collaborative Development Environment (CDE).
 The system features a variety of tools like trackers, bug reports, newsfeeds, a content management system (CMS), Wikis, Forums, and documentation systems to facilitate the development of projects.
 Above all it hosts the repositories of the projects under development and features various version control systems.
-The ITM-TF has opted for Subversion as its tool for version control.
+The EU-IM-TF has opted for Subversion as its tool for version control.
 The following material is supposed to serve as an introduction to the use of subversion under Gforge.